civican/legisinfo/44-1/bills/C-19/bill_text.md

 Subparagraph 6(1)(b)(ii) of the `Canada Emergency Response Benefit Act` is replaced by the following:

-benefits, as defined in subsection 2(1) of the `Employment Insurance Act`, **or an employment insurance emergency response benefit referred to in section 153.7 of that Act**,
+benefits, as defined in subsection 2(1) of the `Employment Insurance Act`, or an employment insurance emergency response benefit referred to in section 153.7 of that Act,

 ### Section 385